veertuinc/packer-plugin-veertu-anka/README.md

 }
 ```

-This will create a "base" VM template using the `.app` you specified in `installer_app` with the name `anka-packer-base-macos`.
+This will create a "base" VM template using the `.app` you specified in `installer` with the name `anka-packer-base-macos`.
 Once the VM has been successfully created, it will push that VM to your default registry with the `veertu-registry-push-test` tag.

 > If you didn't specify `vm_name`, we would automatically pull it from the installer app and create a name like `anka-packer-base-11.4-16.6.01`.

-> When using `installer_app`, you can modify the base VM default resource values with `disk_size`, `ram_size`, and `vcpu_count`.
+> When using `installer`, you can modify the base VM default resource values with `disk_size`, `ram_size`, and `vcpu_count`.
 Otherwise, the Anka CLI will determine what's best for you based on the host's hardware.

 > **However, hw_uuid, port_forwarding_rules, and several other configuration settings are ignored for the created "base" vm.** We recommend using the `veertu-anka-vm-clone` builder to modify these values.